-It should be obvious now that deliberative and propositional procedures, which are largely proposed by AI researchers as fundamental to intelligent behavior, lead one to regress to novice performance or to competent performance at most, but never-and this is the gist of Dreyfus's argument-to expertise.
-In novice performance, a sort of monitoring sticking to the handbook of instructions and rules is constantly present to observe which actions are in need of reinforcement or correction.
+It should now be apparent that deliberative and propositional procedures, which are largely proposed by AI researchers as fundamental for intelligent behavior, lead one to regress to novice performance or to competent performance at most, but never-and this is the gist of Dreyfus's argument-to expertise.
+In novice performance a sort of monitoring sticking to the handbook of instructions and rules is constantly present to observe which actions are in need of reinforcement or correction.
 This means that "a portion of the mind is thus responsible for the fine tuning or disaggregation of discriminable classes for more effective guidance of future behavior" (Dreyfus & Dreyfus, 1986, 40).
 But even if this species of monitoring can be traced back to the learning process, the presence of it is not at all times extant, for "there are rare moments, however, when all monitoring ceases.
-We are referring to those brief periods of what is sometimes called 'flow,' when performance, accompanied by a feeling of euphoria, reaches its peak" (idem).
-Typically, this flow is to be found in the experience of human agents, for instance in an sportsperson's sense of what needs to be done in order to accomplish a certain aim, say a footballer's attempt to score a goal.
-So the 'flow' is not "a sixth stage of mental activities that produce skilled behavior but rather the cessation of the monitoring activity that normally accompanies the higher levels" (idem).
-This means that propositional knowing-that is just a posteriori reflection upon knowing-how; the latter being fundamental and basic, not conversely.
+We are referring to those brief periods of what is sometimes called 'flow,' when performance, accompanied by a feeling of euphoria, reaches its peak" (Dreyfus & Dreyfus, 1986, 40.
+Typically, this flow is to be found in the experience of human agents, for instance, in an sportsperson's sense of what needs to be done in order to accomplish a certain aim, say a footballer's attempt to score a goal.
+So the 'flow' is not "a sixth stage of mental activities that produce skilled behavior but rather the cessation of the monitoring activity that normally accompanies the higher levels" (Dreyfus & Dreyfus, 1986, 40).
+This means that propositional knowing-that is just a posteriori reflection upon knowing-how; the latter being more fundamental and basic, not conversely.

 Dreyfus is indeed aware that his thrust against propositional knowledge renders his account of skillful human activity somewhat strange for the mainstream philosophical tradition.
-Dreyfus has it that there is a transformation of ancient logos into ratio and, consequently, into 'reckoning' which we are accustomed to taking for granted as being the kernel of human rationality (Dreyfus & Dreyfus, 1986, 205).
-Be that as it may, it must be noted that Dreyfus is not pleading for a sort of feeling-romanticism that rejects all rationality but just casting doubt on the reduction of human meaningful coping to explicit knowing-that.
-Therefore, "the question is whether we are going to accept the view of man as an information processing device or whether we are still enough in touch with our pre-Platonic essence to realize the limits of the computer metaphor" (idem).
-Nonetheless, deliberative rationality is not to be rejected tout court, because "put in its proper place rational deliberation sharpens intuition" (idem).
+Dreyfus has it that there is a transformation of ancient logos into ratio and, consequently, into 'reckoning', which we might be tempted to deem the kernel of human rationality (Dreyfus & Dreyfus, 1986, 205).
+Be that as it may, Dreyfus is not pleading for a sort of feeling-romanticism but just casting doubt on the reduction of human meaningful coping to explicit knowing-that.
+Therefore, "the question is whether we are going to accept the view of man as an information processing device or whether we are still enough in touch with our pre-Platonic essence to realize the limits of the computer metaphor" (Dreyfus & Dreyfus, 1986, 205).
+Nonetheless, deliberative rationality is not to be rejected tout court, because "put in its proper place rational deliberation sharpens intuition" (Dreyfus & Dreyfus, 1986, 205).
 So the study of knowledge acquisition pursued by Dreyfus reveals that the world is not a collection of objects and facts being captured in relation to a thinker.
 Dreyfus seems thus to agree verbatim with Merleau-Ponty regarding perception: